ALTERNATIVE FORMS OF TRANSPORTATION AND LOW SPEED VEHICLES

-(A) Weighs more than a class II all-terrain vehicles and less than 8,000 pounds;
+(A) Weighs more than a class II all-terrain vehicle and less than 8,000 pounds;

-(B) Is designed for or capable of cross-county travel on or immediately over land, water, sand, snow, ice, marsh, swampland, or other natural terrain; and
+(B) Is designed for or capable of cross-country travel on or immediately over land, water, sand, snow, ice, marsh, swampland, or other natural terrain; and

 (C) Is actually being operated off a highway.

 40-8-91.1 - Authorizes the use of ATVs by law enforcement when properly marked and registered.

 40-1-1(25.1) - means any four-wheeled electric vehicle whose top speed attainable in one mile is greater than 20 miles per hour but not greater than 25 miles per hour on a paved level surface and which is manufactured in compliance with those federal motor vehicle safety standards for low-speed vehicles set forth in 49 C.F.R.
 Section 571.500 and in effect on January 1, 2001.

 40-1-1(6) - Bicycle: Every device propelled by human power upon which any person may ride, having only two wheels which are in tandem and either of which is more than 13 inches in diameter.